lexmicheal/LexSecurity/README.md

 A passionate cybersecurity enthusiast with experience in Python, Linux, SQL, Detection and Responce,Threat and Vulnerabilities Protection, & Network Security.
 I enjoy working on projects that involve risk management, detecting vulnerabilities, security automation & incident responce.
 I'm also eager to learn and grow in this field of cybersecurity.

+## objective
+My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## skills

 Programming Languages: Python, SQL